 How long does it take to get Medicare Part B in San Diego, CA?

 Timing varies, but you should expect to wait 2-4 weeks for processing.
+It’s recommended to sign up for Medicare Part B during your Initial Enrollment Period.
+It begins three months before your Medicare eligibility.

 How to Sign Up for Supplemental Medicare in San Diego